UCB-INFO-PYTHON/Installation/Completing Your First Exercise With Git Reading Card.md

 git remote -v
 ```

 * The output should show "fetch" and "pull" for two remotes, one named origin and one named upstream.

+###### Note: the name of your upstream folder may differ. the screenshot is an example with the assignment-upstream-fall-2016 folder.

 ![New repo menu item](images/CreateRepo_7.png)

 * You should also use the **ls** command to confirm that the assignment files have been copied to your machine.